 Half Fried & Half Garlic - ₩20,900 (around $19 or ₱960)

 Half Garlic & Half Sauced - ₩20,900 (around $19 or ₱960)

 If you’re thinking why in the world Korean fried chicken are priced higher than usual, that’s because they come in a huge serving (good for 2-3 people).
 This price point generally applies to other KFC stores.

 You’ll also find other items in Two Two’s menu, such as noodles, fries, and sausage.

-Alternatively, if you’re looking to try other types of chicken in Korea or other places that offers KFC, you can book the following restaurants online:
+Alternatively, if you’re looking to try other Korean fried chicken restaurants in Seoul, you can book the following online:

 OPTION 1: Oppa Dak Chicken Restaurant in Myeongdong

 Taste authentic Korean-style chimaek chicken that's baked and not fried!

 🏷 MENU PRICE: around ₱870 or $16.8, if not discounted